 Cladding provides thermal insulation.
 Buildings that incorporate cladding are more resistant to cracks caused by temperature or climate change, water absorption, sunlight and all kinds of pollution compared to non-clad structures.
 Especially in a country like ours, insulation is necessary so we don’t suffer from extreme heat brought about by the sun.

 Cladding improves your property’s energy efficiency.
 With the insulation it provides comes energy-efficiency.
 With cladding, you’ll be able to use cooling appliances and equipment such as air-conditioning optimally.

 Cladding is cost-efficient.
 Exterior walls of properties with cladding require less cleaning and repair—saving you money.

 Cladding is believed to have been in existence since the dark ages, as early as 500 to 1500 AD.
 Back then, timber was used as a material, which is still being used today.
 Now, more materials are used as cladding.
 Here are some types of cladding available today.

 The type of cladding to use for your property depends on your budget or the look you are after, among all other factors.
 If you decide to go with metal cladding, we recommend UGC’s Duraspandrel profile, which is low maintenance, economical, and faster to install.
 It is also pre-painted using Oven baked Oil free Polyester topcoat over a corrosion-resistant Primer with Oil free Polyester backing coat.
 No need to worry about painting jobs!
 It comes in various colors: red, green, beige, blue, orange, white, and brown.
 It is also available with perforations.
-Another recommended cladding is UGC’s Minirib profile, it has strong resistance to vertical pressure.
+Another recommended cladding is UGC’s Minirib profile, which has strong resistance to vertical pressure.
 It also comes in various colors.
 You can also check out Multi-Rib8, the newest addition to Union Galvasteel Corporation’s cladding line.
 It is stiffer and has a better design for rib roofing.